API-Skeletons/doctrine-graphql/queries.rst

 variable to set the max limit size and anything under this limit is valid.
 To select a page of data set the `_skip:10 _limit:10` and increment `_skip` by the `_limit` for each request.
-These pagination filters exist for filtering collections too.
+These pagination filters exist for collections too.

 .. role:: raw-html(raw)